-BEYOND THE HORIZON and ACID RAIN
+with BEYOND THE HORIZON & ACID RAIN

-By DAVID ALABO
+artworks by DAVID ALABO

 “Black Lives Matter.”
 We must be in a simulation.
 There is no way we could take this as a point of debate in a Twenty-First Century Democratic Society.
 This world can’t be real.
 Fourteenth Amendment Reloaded.
 As a Black subject, it is extremely easy for me to question my reality.
 Black Americans and the entire Diaspora have questioned everything with regard to the virulent anti-Blackness that has swept every corner of the globe.
 Black Americans have endured anti-Blackness since America’s founding, the Diaspora with the transatlantic slave trade, and other cultural manifestations prior-to.
 The absorption of Black culture and entertainment is ever-present, but when it comes down to it, no one ever wants to be Black: no one wants to experience first-hand the social implications of being denied basic subjectivity from birth, across the lifespan into death, and across trans-generational repetitions.

 Black Lives Matter puts a spotlight on a problem not solely existential, but ontological regarding the nature of being, eating away at the core of human consciousness like a corrosive, inherent bias.
 Calvin Warren phrases it nicely in his book Ontological Terror, the question regarding Black subjectivity: “The declaration presents a difficult syntax or an accretion of tensions and ambiguities within its organization: can blacks have life?
 What would such a life mean within an antiblack world?”